|

 - KENINA:

-Scottish feminine form of Kenneth,
+Feminine form of English Kenneth,

 meaning both "comely; finely made" and "born of fire."